nenieiri-42Yerevan/Little-penguin-1/README.md

     7	4	1	7
     ```
     Where the first number is **Console log level**, 2 - **Default log level**, 3 - **Minimum log level**, 4 - **Boot-time default log level**.

-    To change this behavior we need to run:
+    To change **Console log level** permanently we need to run:
     ```sh
     sudo echo 'LOGLEVEL="6"' >> /etc/sysconfig/console
     ```
-    Now, the result will be:
+    Now, the result always will be:
     ```sh
     % cat /proc/sys/kernel/printk
     6	4	1	7
     ```
+    Alternatively for this method, you can increase the "Hello world !" message's log level from **KERN_INFO** to **KERN_DEBUG**.
+But I think the message is informative in nature and it is not a debugging message so this is not the preferred version.